Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 Once migrated into the DDoL, migrating the in-scene placed `NetworkObject` back into a different scene after it has already been spawned will cause soft synchronization errors with late joining clients.
 Once in the DDoL it should stay in the DDoL.
 This is only for scene switching, if you are not using scene switching then it is recommended to use an additively loaded scene and keep that scene loaded for as long as you wish to persist the in-scene placed `NetworkObject`(s) in question.
 :::

-While using an in-scene placed `NetworkObject` as a manager does have some complexities involved when you wish to persist it while also using "Scene Switching", this is still considered one of the least complex ways to use an in-scene placed `NetworkObject`.
+While using an in-scene placed `NetworkObject` as a manager can have some complexities involved when you wish to persist it while also using "Scene Switching", this is still considered one of the least complex ways to use an in-scene placed `NetworkObject`.

 ### Complex In-Scene NetworkObject Managers:
 The most common mistake when using an in-scene placed `NetworkObject` is to try and use it like a dynamically spawned `NetworkObject`.
 When trying to decide if you should use an in-scene placed or dynamically spawned `NetworkObject`, you should ask yourself the following questions: